-Katherine Chantal Dutko is the dean at Lac du Bois-Bemidji (second half).Chantal was a villager herself at Waldsee and Les Voyageurs and has been on staff for 13 summers in multiple positions.
-In addition to Lac du Bois, she has worked at Les Voyageurs and El Lago del Bosque-Bemidji.
+Katherine Chantal Dutko is the dean at Lac du Bois-Bemidji, the French Language Village (second half).Chantal was a villager at Waldsee and Les Voyageurs and has been on staff each summer since 2004, as counselor, waterfront manager, leadership staff member and assistant dean.
+In addition to Lac du Bois, she has also worked at Les Voyageurs and El Lago del Bosque-Bemidji.

 Katy earned her B.A. in French, English, and secondary education at the University of Minnesota, Morris and her M.A. in French from the University of Minnesota, Twin Cities.
 As an undergraduate she spent a semester abroad with the International Partnership for Service-Learning and Leadership at Universite Paul Valery in Montpellier, France.
 In the fall of 2011, she received a grant supporting three months of research in Québec, and spent a semester living in Montreal and studying the archives of French-Canadian author Gabrielle Roy.
 Katy has taught French at Morris Area High School, Willmar Senior High School and the University of Minnesota.
 She is currently pursuing a Ph.D. in French with a focus on 20th-century Québécois literature at the University of Minnesota.

 Dahveed graduated from the University of Pennsylvania with a B.A. in French and history.
 He earned his master’s degree in African history from the University of Wisconsin-Madison, where he also attained competency in Hausa and Swahili, two sub-Saharan African languages.
 An avid lover of paddling and wilderness experiences, Dahveed has participated in and/or led canoeing and kayaking expeditions in Thailand, New Zealand, Samoa, South Africa, Namibia, Cameroon, Madagascar, Canada and throughout the United States.